 If you won’t tell an employee the truth about his performance problems, the worker won’t know what he or she needs to improve.
 Bad news is uncomfortable for everyone but everyone deserves to know where they stand and how to move forward!

-Manage and store your valuation data so that anyone reading it would be able to understand clearly what has happened.
-Remember that an employee assessment might become evidence in a lawsuit.
+Manage and store your evaluation data so that anyone reading it would be able to understand clearly what has happened.
+Remember that an evaluation might become evidence in a lawsuit.
 If it does, you will want the judge to see what you rated the employee.

 The evaluation process should also tell you about your employees’ concerns as well as needs to be improving in areas.
 You should take their feedback about concerns and try to address them.
 You’ll gain valuable information when you ask employees what they enjoy about their jobs and working with the company.
 Your employees will feel like real participants in the process.
 You might even get some insights that could improve the evaluation.